ekmwest/ekmwest-site/src/posts/short-thoughts-2024.md

 Plans, promises, predictions.
 So often confused.

 Are you trying to move people?
-Or are you trying to let people move?
+Or trying to let people move?

-Saying *"trust me"* is somewhat suspicious.
+Saying *"trust me"* is a bit suspicious.

 Asking for transparency is a statement of distrust.